-State of Emergency Declared
+Redwood Fire Declared State of Emergency

 by AVA News Service, October 9, 2017